What are Directive Principles of State Policy?

 - Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA-2006)

-Health and Environment: There are several schemes that protect the lives of people, like;
+Health and Environment: Several schemes protect the lives of people, like;

 - Pradhan Mantri Gram Swasthya Yojana (PMGSY) and National Rural Health Mission (NRHM) were launched to accomplish the social responsibility of the State.